-Prerequisites; 60 hours and 2.5 GPA and a grade of "C" in COM 311; Practical experience off campus in a professional setting where the student works under the tutelage of a professional practitioner.
+Prerequisites; 60 hours and 2.5 GPA.
+Practical experience off campus in a professional setting where the student works under the tutelage of a professional practitioner.
 (May be repeated for up to 3 credit hours towards graduation.)
-This course is graded on a Pass/Fail system
+This course is graded on a Pass/Fail system.